StrahinjaGolubovic/Gymble/README.md

 - Streaks reset to 0 if a week is not completed
 - The platform tracks both current streak and longest streak

-### Credit System
+### Trophy System

-- New users start with 1000 credits
-- If a week is not completed (< 5 days), 200 credits are deducted
+- Users earn 26-32 trophies per approved photo
+- Streak multipliers: 1.2x for 7+ days, 1.5x for 14+ days, 2x for 30+ days
+- Weekly completion bonus: +100 trophies for completing 5+ days
+- Penalties: Trophies are halved when a streak is missed, and additional penalties apply for rejected photos
-- Credits are displayed on the dashboard
+- Trophies are displayed on the dashboard

 ## API Endpoints